karimohsen/Phonebook/README.md

 ### Installing

-you just have to build the project using maven command : mvn clean install in cas you want to skip test use : mvn clean install -DskipTest
+You just have to build the project using maven command : mvn clean install

+In case you want to skip test use : mvn clean install -DskipTest

-then run the jar you got in your target : java -jar springboot-handson-1.0-SNAPSHOT
+Then run the jar you got in your target : java -jar springboot-handson-1.0-SNAPSHOT

 ## Test